Wigton: Industry

 Wigton's principal employer is the Innovia Films Ltd (locally known as The Factory) in the centre of the town.
-In 1936 the British New Wrap Co Ltd was formed in Wigton, Cumbria, and production of cellulose film began at the site which had previously been a jam-making facility, and then set up to produce "artificial silk" or Rayon.
+In 1936 the British New Wrap Co Ltd was formed in Wigton, Cumberland, and production of cellulose film began at the site which had previously been a jam-making facility, and then set up to produce "artificial silk" or Rayon.
 In 1936 the company changed its name to British Rayophane Ltd. The company's main products are: